yanamlnk/google-challenge/hey-i-already-did-that/README.md

 3
 ```

 # Explanation
 If you are the same as me, and forgot about what different bases of the number are, you can first check this [short article](https://math.libretexts.org/Courses/Mount_Royal_University/MATH_2150%3A_Higher_Arithmetic/7%3A_Number_systems/7.2%3A_Number_Bases).

-So basically once in a time, the algorithm goes to repetition.
+So basically once in a time, the algorithm reaches the point where it repeats itself.
 You need to return the length of repeating cycle.

 # Solution
 I decided to be straightforward here.
 First you need to get to the repeating cycle as per algorithm given in the task, then you can get its length.